vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_group.html.markdown

     * `scope` - (Optional) Tag searches may optionally be restricted by scope
     * `tag` - (Optional) Identifier meaningful to user with maximum length of 256 characters
   * `resource_type` - (Required)
-* `group_type` - (Optional) Group type can be specified during create and update of a group.
-Empty group type indicates a 'generic' group, ie group can include any entity from the valid GroupMemberType.

 * `tags` - (Optional) Opaque identifiers meaningful to the API user
   * `scope` - (Optional) Tag searches may optionally be restricted by scope
   * `tag` - (Optional) Identifier meaningful to user with maximum length of 256 characters